Consumer Law Enforcement and Administration

 The Commission sought information and feedback on the draft report.
 Submissions were due by 23 January 2017.

-The objective of this study is to examine the effectiveness of the 'multiple regulator' model in supporting a single national consumer policy framework and make findings on how this model can be strengthened drawing from the experience of regulators in the period since the ACL commenced in 2011, including the risk-based approach of regulators to enforcement.
+The objective of this study was to examine the effectiveness of the 'multiple regulator' model in supporting a single national consumer policy framework and make findings on how this model can be strengthened drawing from the experience of regulators in the period since the ACL commenced in 2011, including the risk-based approach of regulators to enforcement.

-The study will also review the progress that has been made in addressing issues with the previous framework raised by the Commission in its 2008 Review of Australia's Consumer Policy Framework, including regulatory complexity, inconsistency, gaps and overlap in enforcement, and unclear delineation of responsibilities between Commonwealth, state and territory governments.
+The study also reviewed the progress that has been made in addressing issues with the previous framework raised by the Commission in its 2008 Review of Australia's Consumer Policy Framework, including regulatory complexity, inconsistency, gaps and overlap in enforcement, and unclear delineation of responsibilities between Commonwealth, state and territory governments.